LiquaFoo/EC2-Bootstrap/ReadMe.md

 The tiers consist of Dev, QA, Staging (RC), Prod

-In each tier the layers consist of the following layers segregated into individual subnets:
+In each tier the layers consist of the following servers segregated into individual subnets:

  - Nginx Load Balancer
  - NodeJS Web server